NKID00/chess-in-5d-stripped/src/components/RulesText.md

 # Chess in 5D Rules

+## Work In Progress

+This section is still a work in progress.

 ## Introduction

 When looking at the name Chess in 5D, it sounds just like any other multidimensional chess variant using an increasing amount of spatial dimensions.